blukatdevelopment/FPS_Framework/Planning/README.md

 The following steps are the tentative roadmap.
 WIth this much scope, things will likely change between steps.

 ## Overworld
-- Determine cell coords, given position.
+- DONE Determine cell coords, given position.
-- Determine cell position, given coords
+- DONE Determine cell position, given coords
 - Load cell into existence
 - Assign human-controlled Actors a treadmill
 - Convert terrain/actors/items to rendered form when requested